bioperl/bioperl.github.io/howtos/Beginners_HOWTO.md

 $seq_obj = $db_obj->get_Seq_by_id(2);
 ```

-The argument passed to the `get_Seq_by_id` method is an identifier, 2, a Genbank GI number.
+The argument passed to the `get_Seq_by_id` method is an identifier, *2*, a Genbank GI number.
 You could also use the `get_Seq_by_acc` method with an accession number (e.g. A12345) or `get_Seq_by_version` using a versioned accession number (e.g. A12345.2).
 Make sure to use the proper identifier for the method you use, the methods are not interchangeable.

 ### Retrieving multiple sequences from a database

 There are more sophisticated ways to query Genbank than this.
 This next example attempts to do something biological, using the module [Bio::DB::Query::GenBank](https://metacpan.org/pod/Bio::DB::Query::GenBank).
-Want all Arabidopsis topoisomerases from Genbank Nucleotide?
+Want all *Arabidopsis* topoisomerases from Genbank Nucleotide?
 This would be a reasonable first attempt:

 ```perl
 use Bio::DB::Query::GenBank;